Shashi-123949/Memory-Project/README.md

 mem_tx.sv – Defines the memory transaction (sequence item) containing fields like address, data, operation type (read/write).

-# 9.Sequence & Sequencer

-mem_sequence.sv – Generates different read/write stimulus sequences.

-mem_sqr.sv – Sequencer that controls the flow of sequence items to the driver.

 # 10.Driver & Monitor

 mem_intr.sv – Acts as the driver (interface) that drives signals to the DUT.